tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 >Note: Because the {site.url} bit creates an absolute path to the original repository, you won't be able to see the preview of your new images in Jekyll, unless you temporarily change the url in _config.yml to localhost:4000 and restart Jekyll.

-### GitHub Markdown

-This Ardour tutorial is written in GitHub-flavored Markdown, which means there is a specific syntax to indicate titles, formatting, etc. See [https://help.github.com/articles/markdown-basics/](https://help.github.com/articles/markdown-basics/) to learn more.

 ### Further Help with GitHub